jnphilipp/tcm/README.md

 options:
-  -h, --help            show this help message and exit -V, --version         show program's version number and exit -m {lda,lsa}, --model {lda,lsa}
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --model-file MODEL_FILE
-                        which model to use. (default: lda) --model-file MODEL_FILE
-                        file to load model from or save to, if path exists tries to load model. (default: lda.jl.z) --data DATA [DATA ...]
+                        file to load model from or save to, if path exists tries to load model. (default: tcm.jl.z) --data DATA [DATA ...]
                         file(s) to load texts from, either txt or csv optionally gzip compressed. (default: None) --fields FIELDS [FIELDS ...]
-                        field(s) to load texts when using csv data. (default: None) --words WORDS         file to load words from and/or save to, either txt or json optionally gzip compressed. (default: words.txt.gz)
+                        field(s) to load texts from, when using csv data. (default: None) -t, --tokenize        use the build in tokenizer to tokenize, do not use with already tokenized data. (default: False) --file-as-text        treat all texts in a file as a single text. (default: False) --surprisal-file-name-part SURPRISAL_FILE_NAME_PART
+                        added to the name of input file to when saving surprisal data. (default: -surprisal) --exclude-pos-tags EXCLUDE_POS_TAGS [EXCLUDE_POS_TAGS ...]
+                        exclude words with these PoS-tags. (default: []) --conllu-keyname CONLLU_KEYNAME
-  -v, --verbose         verbosity level; multiple times increases the level, the maximum is 3, for debugging. (default: 0) --log-format LOG_FORMAT
+                        key name to use when saving to CoNLL-U, in misc. (default: surprisal) -v, --verbose         verbosity level; multiple times increases the level, the maximum is 3, for debugging. (default: 0) --log-format LOG_FORMAT
                         set logging format. (default: %(message)s)